Here is all the info you need about exactly how to store chia seeds, flax seeds, and other types of fresh superfoods.

-The BEST way to store flax and chia seeds – and all superfoods – is in a glass mason jar in the refrigerator.
+The BEST way to store flax and chia seeds—and all nuts and seeds—is in a glass mason jar in the refrigerator.

 It sounds simple, but storing your superfoods this way is super important.
 Here’s why: